Who we are

 What is the Local Medical Committee?

-- The LMC is an independent self-financing body with statutory functions.
+- The LMC is an independent self-financing body.
 It is not a trade union.
 This is the role of the BMA.
 The LMC functions as a trade association.

 - Elections take place regularly under terms stipulated in the LMC constitution.
 In Avon elections take place every four years.
 Any GP who practices within the LMC’s area may be nominated for election.